YarikRevich/ResourceTracker/web/web-front-end/README.md

-# Demo
+# Web interface front-end

-Template for React app with TypeScript
+Front-end for web interface of ResourceTracker